maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Fiber Arts Books and Magazines: Masterlist

 So very WIP.
-Note that some books in Korean and Japanese are not listed here.
+Note that some books in Korean and Japanese are not listed here, and that the categorization in edge cases is dependent on what's useful to *me*.

 # Cross Stitch, Embroidery, Needlework
 - Dale Burdett. *Learn to Design, Book One: 101 Alphabets*.
 Cross-stitch.